openstreetmap/iD/NOTES.md

 then enter draw mode, it'll start either a new way or a continuation of the way, depending on whether it's the start or the end.

+Also what happens if you click on a point that happens to be the start or end of more than one way?

 ## Relations and Turn Restrictions

 http://wiki.openstreetmap.org/wiki/Relation:restriction